• Published: Feb 24 2025 12:11 PM

 wave

-Technical analysts point to bearish patterns, such as the Nifty breaking down from a bearish flag and pole pattern, indicating a potential continuation of the correction.
-Support levels are being closely monitored, with potential further declines predicted in the short term.
-Experts like Rupak De of LKP Securities and Nagaraj Shetti of HDFC Securities expressed bearish sentiments in the near term.
+Technical analysts aren't exactly brimming with optimism.
+They're pointing to bearish patterns – like the Nifty breaking through a bearish flag and pole pattern – suggesting this correction could continue.
+Support levels are being watched like hawks, and further declines are predicted in the short term.
+Experts like Rupak De of LKP Securities and Nagaraj Shetti of HDFC Securities are expressing bearish sentiments for the near future.

-However, some experts suggest that the pace of earnings downgrades might ease, supported by government spending, lower interest rates, and tax reductions, potentially boosting sectors like FMCG, consumer discretionary, and banking.
+However, there's a glimmer of hope.
+Some experts believe the pace of earnings downgrades might slow down, thanks to government spending, lower interest rates, and tax cuts.
+This could potentially give a boost to sectors like FMCG, consumer discretionary, and banking.

-Disclaimer: This article provides information and analysis based on publicly available data.
-It is not financial advice.
-Consult a qualified financial advisor before making any investment decisions.
+Disclaimer: This information is for educational purposes only and is not financial advice.
+Always consult with a qualified financial advisor before making any investment decisions.

 FAQ